atomicx6637/ba-architecture/ea-demand-management-program.md

 7. **Risks and Dependencies** (1 page)
 8. **Next Steps and Decision Requested** (1 page)

 **Guidance:** Tier 1 intake is NOT a web form.
-Requester downloads Program Brief template, completes with support from Strategy Office/PMO, and submits as formal document.
+Requester downloads Program Brief template, completes with support from Strategy Office, and submits as formal document.

-**Submit Process:** Email submission to dedicated Tier 1 intake mailbox; EPMO/Strategy Office creates demand record and initiates Gate 0 review.
+**Submit Process:** Email submission to dedicated Tier 1 intake mailbox; EA/Strategy Office creates demand record and initiates Gate 0 review.

 ---